cran/seasonal/README.md

          arima.model = "(0 1 1)"
     )

-`seas` takes care of the `series` spec, and no input beside the time series has to be provided.
+`seas` takes care of the 'series' spec, and no input beside the time series has to be provided.
 As `seas` uses the SEATS procedure by default, the use of X11 has to be specified manually.
-When the `x11` spec is added as an input (like above), the mutually exclusive and default `seats` spec is automatically disabled.
-With `arima.model`, an additional spec-argument entry is added to the input of X-13ARIMA-SEATS.
-As the spec cannot be used in the same call as the `automdl` spec, the latter is automatically disabled.
-The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and seasonal is to study the growing list of examples in the [wiki][examples].
+When the 'x11' spec is added as an input (like above), the mutually exclusive and default 'seats' spec is automatically disabled.
+With `arima.model`, an additional spec-argument is added to the input of X-13ARIMA-SEATS.
+As the spec cannot be used in the same call as the 'automdl' spec, the latter is automatically disabled.
+The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and *seasonal* is to study the comprehensive list of examples in the [wiki][examples].

 There are several mutually exclusive specs in X-13ARIMA-SEATS.
-If more than one mutually exclusive specs is included, X-13ARIMA-SEATS would return an error.
-In contrast, `seas` follows a set of priority rules, where the lower priority is overwritten by the higher priority.
-Usually, the default has the lowest priority and is overwritten if one or several of the following `spec` inputs are provided:
+If more than one mutually exclusive specs is included, a set of priority rule is followed, where the lower priority is overwritten by the higher priority:

 - Model selection
     1. `arima`